Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/lifecycle/README.md

 {% tab title="iOS (AEP 3.x)" %}

-Add the AEPLifecycle extension and it's dependency, the [Mobile Core](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core) extension to your project using Cocoapods.
+Add the AEPLifecycle extension and it's dependency, the [Mobile Core](../../mobile-core) extension, to your project using Cocoapods.

 Add the following pods in your `Podfile`: